lucasolivo/Pokedex/README.md

 Added nickname support to get closer to your Pokemon.
 Added command to box pokemon.
 Added logic to not allow duplicate Pokemon to be caught.
+Added the add command to add pokemon from your box into your party Added the switch command to switch Pokemon in your party